isralduke/portfolio-11ty/src/about/index.md

 ## What I Want in Work

 I want to work fully remotely so I can spend time with family in the United States, Europe, and the United Kingdom.
 At work I want to help produce digital experiences which produce real life value for people.
 So, why not work together?
+Read my resumé, as a tagged PDF.

 <a href="https://www.dropbox.com/s/75cvru5qb75op63/isral-duke-resume.pdf?dl=0" class="btn btn-dark">Read My Resumé</a>